iterative/dvc.org/public/static/docs/command-reference/list.md

 "offline" repo.

 The `target` argument of this command is used to specify a path within the source repository at `url`.
-If the target is a file found in the repo, it's file name will be printed as a way to confirm its existence.
+If the target is a file and it's found in the repo, it's file name will be printed as a way to confirm its existence.
 If it's a Git-tracked directory, files and directories directly under it will be listed (use option `-R` to list recursively).

-Listing the contents of DVC-tracked directories is not supported at the time.
+> Listing the contents of DVC-tracked directories is not supported at the time.

-`--outs-only` option allows to filter <abbr>data artifacts</abbr> into the repo, so only <abbr>data artifacts</abbr> will be printed.

 ## Options

 - `-R`, `--recursive` - recursively prints the repository contents.
 (It can be limited to a specific Git-tracked directory by supplying a `target` argument.)

-- `--outs-only` - show only DVC-tracked data (<abbr>outputs</abbr>).
+- `--outs-only` - show only DVC-tracked files and directories (<abbr>outputs</abbr>).

 - `--rev` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to list